Have you ever gazed at something so beautiful that it drove you to tears?

 One Agency, Many Beautiful People

 There is only one tourist agency in Santo Amaro so there is no need to shop around.
 We talked to a few places before we found this out.
-All the store owners and hotel receptionists called the one agency to check availability.
+All the store owners and hotel receptionists called one agency to check availability.

 It’s another beautiful thing that I like in Brazil.
 The people are truly friendly and shop owners are willing to help you find what you need even if it is not something they sell.
 They welcome others with open arms.
 When they find out that we can not speak Portuguese they smile and then try their hardest with gestures and a bit of Spanish to see how they can help us.
-Brazil is a great place to visit and feel welcomed.
+Brazil is a great place to visit and feel welcome.

-Beauty That Drove me to Tears
+Beauty That Drove Me to Tears

 There are many tours available in Santo Amaro, but the one that we really wanted to do the most is Circuito Lagoa das Emendadas.
 It is a tour that would take us to one of the tallest dunes for a 360º view.